tibouniseifeddine-creator/adsgenius/docs/TESTING.md

 npm test
 ```

 This runs every test file.
-The helper-function tests (`security-helpers.test.ts`) need no database and no external services -- they exercise `hashToken`, `checkRateLimit`, `EMAIL_FORMAT_REGEX`, and the Meta-token AES-256-GCM encrypt/decrypt round trip directly.
+The helper-function tests need no database and no external services: `security-helpers.test.ts` exercises `hashToken`, `checkRateLimit`, `EMAIL_FORMAT_REGEX`, and the Meta-token AES-256-GCM encrypt/decrypt round trip; `two-factor.test.ts` exercises the TOTP implementation directly, including a check against the official RFC 6238 test vectors, plus base32 encode/decode and recovery code generation.
 These should always pass with nothing extra configured.

 ## Running the integration tests (needs a database)

-The auth/isolation tests in `auth-and-isolation.test.ts` register real users, log in, create real products and audiences, and assert that one workspace's data is invisible to (and cannot be referenced by) another -- against a real Postgres database, through the real Express app, over real HTTP (via [supertest](https://github.com/ladjs/supertest)).
+The auth/isolation tests in `auth-and-isolation.test.ts` register real users, log in, create real products and audiences, and assert that one workspace's data is invisible to (and cannot be referenced by) another. `two-factor-login-flow.test.ts` enables 2FA on a real account, then drives the full login flow -- password, then a TOTP code or a recovery code -- through `/api/auth/login` and `/api/auth/2fa/login-verify`, including confirming a used recovery code cannot be replayed and that a wrong password still blocks disabling 2FA.
+Both run against a real Postgres database, through the real Express app, over real HTTP (via [supertest](https://github.com/ladjs/supertest)).

 These tests are skipped automatically (`describe.skipIf(!DATABASE_URL)`) when `DATABASE_URL` is not set, so `npm test` still passes with zero setup.
 To actually run them: